joshcalafell/SSLKeytool/README.md

 Purpose
 -------
-This was written for my final project in CS3750-Computer/Network Secutiry class at MSU Denver
+This was written as a helper for my final project in CS3750-Computer/Network Secutiry class at MSU Denver.
+This program helps with the creation of a keystore, trustore, and certificates ttto go along with them, as well as allowing to examine the keystore or truststore.

 Usage
 -----